cryptotaxcalculator/react-sdk/README.md

-# CTC React SDK
+# TaxHub SDK

-Simple React components to embed Crypto Tax Calculator in your application.
+TaxHub works by embedding a complete tax experience directly into your platform, allowing your users to process their taxes without leaving your application.

+It's seamless, customizable, and secure — with zero configuration needed.

 ## Installation